arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 title: 'Getting Started with DIN Celsius'
 difficulty: beginner
 description: 'This short guide helps you connecting the board to a PLC of the Opta® family and test some basic functionality.'
-tags: [Celsius, DIN, Prototyping]
+tags:
+  - Celsius
-hardware: - Arduino® DIN Celsius
+  - DIN
+  - Prototyping
+hardware:
+  - hardware/08.edu/carriers/din-celsius
 ---

 ![The board.](assets/title.png)